 DROP TABLE students;

-✔️ This removes the students
+✔️ This removes the students table permanently.

 ❗ Warning: This action cannot be undone.